anupamkaul/robotics/modern_robotics/CoppeliaSim/README.md

 (--> download and install the .tar.gz for ubuntu 20) - I chose pro (didn't work) (--> I chose version for 16.04 and that works)

+Next: Follow instructions for how to use the simulator with scenes from: http://hades.mech.northwestern.edu/index.php/Getting_Started_with_the_CoppeliaSim_Simulator
+Download the scenes (.ttt) from: http://hades.mech.northwestern.edu/index.php/CoppeliaSim_Introduction

 https://github.com/CoppeliaRobotics
 https://www.coppeliarobotics.com/helpFiles/index.html